Jump to:

 - If you want more information about connecting, you can find it by clicking here.

-Grain Free Table came about after I was diagnosed with celiac.
-At the time, I was having a lot of cross-reactivities to even many gluten-free grains, like rice and corn.
+Grain Free Table came about as I wanted to share grain-free and gluten-free recipes to help people with gluten intolerance.
+Some people even have intolerances to gluten-free grains, like rice and corn.
 That is why many of the recipes on the site are entirely grain-free.
-Over the years, I have been able to add many grains back into my diet, which has opened up ideas and recipes that are not always grain-free but still gluten-free and delicious.
+Over the years, I have opened up and started sharing recipes with some grains, which has opened up ideas and recipes that are not always grain-free but still gluten-free and delicious.
 Because of that, you'll find both kinds of recipes on the site.

 Going gluten-free for the first time isn't easy.
-I have been that patient with the doctor looking at them and just saying go gluten-free and wondering what that really means.
 The first thing you need to understand is what gluten is and what it's labeled as because once you understand that, it opens up many food choices without relying on the certified gluten-free labels.

 I would recommend sticking with recipes that use simple ingredients.
-Don't try to overcomplicate something if you don't have to—recipes like my Louisiana Style Red Beans and Cauliflower Rice.
+Don't try to overcomplicate something if you don't have to—recipes like my Louisiana Style Red Beans and Cauliflower Rice, Swedish meatballs, and BBQ pulled pork.

 Maybe!
 I will be the first to admit that turning certain recipes gluten-free isn't always easy, but I love a good challenge.
 If you have an idea for a recipe you'd like to see gluten-free, send me an email or shoot me a message on Instagram.